 Independent of developing the California TAMP, Caltrans practices risk management in many of its offices.
 These offices focus on specific categories of risk such as IT risk, emergency risk, safety risk and asset management risks.
-The following summarize these existing efforts.

 Major Risk Management Programs at Caltrans